NicHub/arkanoid-esp32-websocket/README.md

 Play Arkanoid on a web page served by an ESP32.

 The GUI is served to a browser on a desktop computer or a smartphone and you can move the cursor with two physical buttons attached to the ESP.
-A third button enters automatic mode, i.e. the cursor move automaticaly all the time.
+A third button enters automatic mode, i.e. the cursor moves automatically all the time.

 It is also possible to play with a mouse or a touch screen, so if you only want to make a quick test, it is possible even without connecting buttons to the ESP.

-The idea behind this project was to test the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer/blob/master/README.md) library, especially the communication through websocket.
+The idea behind this project was to test the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer/blob/master/README.md) library, especially the communication through WebSocket.

 This program was tested with an *esp32doit-devkit-v1* and an *ESP32 M5Stack Core*.